Global housing markets 'overheating' amid pandemic stimulus? | DW | 15.10.2020

 "It is uncertain to what extent higher unemployment and the gloomy outlook for household incomes will affect home prices.
 However, it's clear that the acceleration over the past four quarters is not sustainable in the short run," Mark Haefele, chief investment officer at UBS Global Wealth Management, said in a release.
 "Rents have been falling already in most cities, indicating that a correction phase will likely emerge when subsidies fade out and pressure on incomes increase."

-Data sampled by the European Union's statistics office, Eurostat, shows that between 2012 and 2019 house prices went up in Slovakia by 43%, while average income of Slovak people went up just 4%within the period.
+Data sampled by the European Union's statistics office, Eurostat, show that between 2012 and 2019 house prices went up in Slovakia by 43%, while the average income of Slovak people went up just 4%within the period.
 In Germany, housing prices went up 43% while incomes rose 19%.
-In Sweden prices soared 53% and incomes went up by 18%.
-In Austria it was 45% and 17% respectively.
-Finally, in Hungary housing prices nearly doubled and incomes were in 2019 43% higher than in 2012.
+In Sweden, prices soared 53% and incomes went up by 18%.
+In Austria, it was 45% and 17% respectively.
+Finally, in Hungary, housing prices nearly doubled and incomes were in 2019 43% higher than in 2012.

 According to some housing market analysts, the second half of this year will be the test for the market, as government stimulus programs end.
 In the US, for example, over 20% of the 110 million renters are at risk of eviction, as moratoriums on rent payments due to Covid-19 restrictions begin to end.